trinodb/trino/docs/src/main/sphinx/installation/deployment.md

 bin/launcher run
 ```

-The launcher configures default values for the configuration
+The launcher configures default values for the configuration directory `etc`,
-directory `etc`, configuration files, the data directory `var`,
+configuration files in `etc`, the data directory identical to the installation
-and log files in the data directory.
-You can change these values
+directory, the pid file as `var/run/launcher.pid` and log files in the `var/log`
+directory.

-to adjust your Trino usage to any requirements, such as using a
+You can change these values to adjust your Trino usage to any
-directory outside the installation directory, specific mount points
+requirements, such as using a directory outside the installation directory,
-or locations, and even using other file names.
-For example, the Trino
+specific mount points or locations, and even using other file names.
+For
-RPM adjusts the used directories to better follow the Linux Filesystem
+example, the Trino RPM adjusts the used directories to better follow the Linux
-Hierarchy Standard (FHS).
+Filesystem Hierarchy Standard (FHS).

 After starting Trino, you can find log files in the `log` directory inside
 the data directory `var`: